coingaming/moon-light/docs/app/client/bottomsheet/descriptions/Customization.md

+---
+title: Customization
+---

-Use Tailwind CSS classes to adjust the styles of bottom sheet that suit to your product needs.
+Use `Tailwind CSS` classes to adjust the styles of bottom sheet to better suit your product's needs.